 Believe it or not, but a majority of us carry these destructive limiting beliefs 24×7.
 And the problem is compounded by the fact that we’re not aware of them.
 Subconscious thoughts create negative emotions that cause havoc on our mind and body.
 If left unchecked, it can also result in various types of psychosomatic diseases.

 The subconscious mind seems extremely powerful, and one might feel it’s impossible to change the acquired negative traits.
 Here’s the good news – THE SUBCONSCIOUS MIND CAN BE REPROGRAMMED.
+Practices like yogic sleep, in particular, are extremely beneficial.

 Remember.
 The subconscious mind is not your enemy – it is your friend.
 All you need to do is to take charge by accepting the responsibility.
 You can easily attract money, fame, health, and recognition, once you understand how your subconscious mind works and take corrective steps by replacing the negative affirmations with positive ones.